RoxasShadow/SauceNao-Windows/README.md

 Bind to the right-click
 -----------------------
-In order to SauceNAO an image from your local filesystem, just set the correct variable inside `regedit.bat` and then run it as administrator.
+In order to *SauceNAO* an image from your local filesystem, just set the correct variables inside `regedit.bat` and then run it as administrator.
+[Result](https://twitter.com/GiovanniCapuano/status/622540459974524928).